cap-js-community/websocket/README.md

 }
 ```

-Event is published only to websocket clients established in context to the current event context user, if the event data of `flag` is falsy.
+Event is published only to websocket clients established in context to the current context user, if the event data of `flag` is falsy.

 #### Defined Users